grenaud/glactools/README.md

 The first file contains chromosome 21 from 2 archaic homins and 3 modern humans.
 The second are the genotype likelihoods for a Yoruba individual.

 You can now view the first lines:

      glactools view 2arch3modern.acf.gz |head -n 20
      glactools view YorubaB.glf.gz       |head -n 20

 You can index them:

      glactools index 2arch3modern.acf.gz
      glactools index YorubaB.glf.gz

 You can view a chunk:

      glactools view  2arch3modern.acf.gz       21:9675190-9675199
      glactools view  YorubaB.glf.gz            21:9560830-9560840

+You can view the defline:

+     glactools view -h 2arch3modern.acf.gz |head -n 20

+or just view which populations are defined:

+     glactools view -p 2arch3modern.acf.gz

+or view the full header:

+     glactools view -P 2arch3modern.acf.gz

+The header is particularly useful as it defines which operations were used to produce this file.

 Documentation
 -----------------